Eureka! Copper Canyon LX Tent Review: My Experience

 Still, that’s not the entire window design — the storm flaps have drain holes at the bottom corners to ensure that water doesn’t build up between the mesh and storm flaps.

-Shop the Eureka!
-Copper Canyon LX Tent today at REI and get FREE Shipping!
+Shop Eureka!
+Copper Canyon LX Tents today at Backcountry.com and get FREE Shipping!

 New and Improved Rain Fly